riderius/Image-Viewer/README.md

 Image-Viewer is compiled with pyinstaller.
 This command is used for this.

-> pyinstaller -F -i icon.ico -w -n Image-Viewer main.py
+> pyinstaller -F -i docs\icon.ico -w -n Image-Viewer main.py

 You can see what these parameters mean in the [pyinstaller documentation](https://pyinstaller.readthedocs.io/en/stable/usage.html#options).